ruziniuuuuu/ME5413_Planning_Project_Group20/report_typ/main.typ

 = Introduction

-Planning algorithms are a fundamental component of autonomous mobile robots, enabling them to find efficient paths in complex environments and optimize routes for multi-goal missions.
-In this homework, we implemented and analyzed several key planning techniques, including the A\*, Dijkstra, and Greedy BFS algorithms for global path planning, solutions to the Traveling Salesman Problem (TSP) for multi-goal path optimization, and path tracking controllers for precise trajectory following.
+Planning algorithms are a fundamental component of autonomous mobile robots, enabling them to find efficient paths in complex environments and optimize routes for multi-goal missions.@lavalle2006planning In this homework, we implemented and analyzed several key planning techniques, including the A\*, Dijkstra, and Greedy BFS algorithms for global path planning, solutions to the Traveling Salesman Problem (TSP) for multi-goal path optimization, and path tracking controllers for precise trajectory following.

 = Task 1: Graph Search Algorithms

 == Problem Formulation

-The first task involved implementing the A\* algorithm and its variants (Dijkstra, and Greedy BFS) to find the shortest path between different locations on a map of VivoCity Level 2.
+The first task involved implementing the A\* algorithm @hart1968formal and its variants (Dijkstra @dijkstra1959note, and Greedy BFS @dechter1985generalized) to find the shortest path between different locations on a map of VivoCity Level 2.
 The goal was to compute the distances, cells visited, and computation time for each algorithm, comparing their performance and optimality.

 == Methodology